 Justo Smoker was charged with kidnapping to inflict injury/terror, a felony, and false imprisonment, a misdemeanor, according to the docket sheet filed in his case.
+An additional charged of criminal homicide was filed in December, his additional docket sheet shows.
 Smoker was arrested Friday, July 10, 2020 in the disappearance of 18-year-old Linda Stoltzfoos, after police found her clothes buried in a rural area where witnesses said they saw Smoker’s car.
 The Amish teen remains missing.
 Police arrested him at his place of employment.
-His charges were filed Saturday, July 11, 2020 before Magisterial District Judge B. Denise Commins in Upper Leacock Township, Pennsylvania.
+His initial charges were filed Saturday, July 11, 2020 before Magisterial District Judge B. Denise Commins in Upper Leacock Township, Pennsylvania.
 The charges were filed by East Lampeter Township police Detective Christopher Jones.

 “Bail Action Reason: Due to the nature of the charges and ongoing investigation into the status of the victim,” the docket sheet said.